 - Teachers can leverage technology entrepreneurship lessons to promote STEM learning motivation and engagement.

-- Two certified math or science teachers from the same high school must apply as a pair.
+- Two certified math or science teachers (will also consider CTE teachers) from the same high school must apply as a pair.

 - Regular teaching appointment at a high school located in a New York City borough.

 - Three years of full-time teaching experience in science or math disciplines.